8 min read read

 print(data)

-function parses the entire file contents and returns the resulting Python object.
+The with open() pattern ensures the file is closed properly, even if something fails while reading. json.load() then parses the file contents and returns the resulting Python object.

 {